Dana (DAN) Q2 2017 Results - Earnings Call Transcript

 Brian A. Johnson - Barclays Capital, Inc.

 A couple of things.
-It looks like on the off-highway mining side you're going to change your growth revenue production (40:54) assumptions.
+It looks like on the off-highway mining side you're going to change your gross revenue production assumptions.
 Does that mean that the upside is mainly coming internationally, and if so where?

 Jonathan M. Collins - Dana, Inc.